spacetelescope/webbpsf/docsource/relnotes.rst

 * Reworked calling conventions for calcPSF() routine source parameters.
 * poppy.calcPSFmultiprocessor merged in to regular poppy.calcPSF
 * Minor bug fixes to selection of which wavelengths to compute for more even sampling
+* Default OPDs are now the ones including SI WFE as well as OTE+ISIM.